 In the EU and UK, the statutory regimes applicable to the advertising of medicinal products are supplemented by codes of practice which are developed by trade organizations.
 Such codes of practice are only binding on companies which are members of the relevant trade organization.
 However, since they represent the best practice, many non-members choose to abide by these codes of practices too.
+Transfers of value must be reported according to industry voluntary requirement and statutory requirement.
 Pursuant to these codes of practice, payments made to physicians must be publicly disclosed.
+In addition to the industry voluntary requirement, many European countries have moved away from the non-statutory to statutory framework for declaration of transfers of value.
+In these countries, reporting of transfers of value is required irrespective of whether the company is a member of the national trade association.
+The UK is currently considering whether disclosure of industry payments to the healthcare sector should be subject to statutory requirements.
 Moreover, agreements with physicians often must be the subject of prior notification and approval by the physician's employer, their competent professional organization and/or the regulatory authorities of the individual EU Member States.
 Failure to comply with these requirements could result in reputational risk, public reprimands, administrative penalties, fines or imprisonment.